arnemue/ab-testing-sample/README.md

-# azure-functions-sample
+# ab-testing-sample
-Demo repository for deployment of Azure functions via Github Actions
+Demo repository for deployment of Azure functions via Github Actions and deploying models to Kubernetes